xieweiAlex/English_Learning/words/2025/words-Sep-25.md

 We were **welded into** a fighting collective. -

 ### Economist Newsletter
+Israeli Prime Minister Benjamin Netanyahu was full of **defiance** and **bluster** today at the UN General Assembly, even as he grows increasingly isolated on the world stage.

 Why female pop stars are **lambasting** mediocre men. - The trend may reflect the growing **gulf** between young men and women. -
 **Buns in ovens**: heatwaves and **maternal** health.